Flu/cadru/README.md

 ## Contributing

 Found a bug?
 Want to add a new language?
 Have a cool problem set?
 Contributions are welcome!
-This is a learning tool, so let's make it better together.
+This is a learning tool!

 ---